 Sunny all day with a 15 percent chance of rain?
-Extra clothes means bringing that poncho along.
+Extra clothes mean bringing that poncho or rain jacket and rain pants along.

 High of 62 with lows in the upper 30s?
 Merino base layers and wool socks are going to be your best friend if the temperature starts to swing.